 Rhode Island is a beautiful state boasting of some beautiful mountains, lakes, and rivers.
-There are a number of state parks, beaches, and museums that draw the attention of a number of tourists every year.
+There are several state parks, beaches, and museums that draw the attention of many tourists every year.

 It is located within the coordinates 41° 09’ N to 42° 01’ N, 71° 07’ W to 71° 53’ W.